-BIO 357 Ecological Botany with Laboratory
+BIO 357 Ecological Botany (3)

 This course will familiarize students with the roles plants play in nature.
 Emphasis will be on how evolutionary adaptations allow plants to live in specific environments and interact with other organisms.
 Prerequisites: BIO 141, BIO 142.
+Corequisite: BIO 357L.